WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 service equation.
 Load shedding implementations can include:

-* Do not compute the requested value, but instead send an immediate reply to the client ... usually a reply that also signals that the system is overloaded.
-(Will clients actually act upon the overload signal and actually change their behavior?
+* Do not compute the requested value, but instead send an immediate reply to the client.
+Usually this reply that also signals that the system is overloaded.
+(Will clients act upon the overload signal and actually change their behavior?
 Good question.)
 * Choose an alternative computation that requires less time.
   * If the service is text search, then only search 10% of the text corpus